SteveMustanski/library/README.md

 const dovEnv = require('dotenv').config();
 ```

 to make this happen.
-This is set up already in the good reads servers.
+This is set up already in the good reads service.

 The keys.js file which is required in the goodreadsService.js file will make the id available to the code.